mamonaco1973/azure-website/README.md

 * [Install AZ CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 * [Install Latest Terraform](https://developer.hashicorp.com/terraform/install)

 If this is your first time watching our content, we recommend starting with this video: [Azure + Terraform: Easy Setup](https://www.youtube.com/watch?v=wwi3kVgYNOk).
-It provides a step-by-step guide to properly configure Terraform, Packer, and the AZ CLI.
+It provides a step-by-step guide to properly configure Terraform and the AZ CLI.

 ## Deployment Flow